sdingcn/time-resolution-measurement/README.md

 The **measurement resolution** is the minimal nanosecond interval that can be "measured".
 Since each "measure" needs to run a piece of code, it also takes some time.
 This time is the "smallest" period of time that this program can measure.

 You may wonder why I can measure the **measurement resolution**, since sometimes it is smaller than the time resolution on the operating system.
 My solution is to repeat the measurement computation `1000000` times.
 If it uses `T` nanoseconds to complete this, the **measurement resolution** will be `T / 1000000`.
-However, this method cannot be used to measure the **time resolution**.
+The detailed method to measure the **time resolution** is present in the code clearly.